certara/pyDarwin/docs/Example5.rst

 and the tokens file :download:`here <../examples/user/Example5/tokens.json>`

-As before, that to run in the enviroment used for this example, the directories are set to:
+As before, that to run in the environment used for this example, the directories are set to:

 ::